tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 4. Collection variables are calculated and presented before each request.
 5. Tests are applied following each response.
 If something isn't right I want you to know about it early so I assume little to nothing about a response being successful.

-## This collection provides the following:
+## This collection provides the following today

 1. Upload Inventory (Happy Path)
 2. Get Running Import Jobs